OSU-HPCC/hpc-lessons/07_scaling.md

 * Remember we are increasing the number of squares being computed.
 Each time we add a thread, we add 100,000,000 squares to the Riemann sum.

-* OpenMP is still the winner on one node.
+* OpenMP is still the ideal choice on one node.

-* Serial is now a big loser.
+* Serial is now showing weak performance.
 After just 400,000,000 squares, it is well on its way to being the slowest job to complete.

 * After just three cores, hybrid (with all its extra overhead) is already finishing faster than the serial job.